coreybruyere/bem-real-world-examples/README.md

 Ever wonder what real-world application of the BEM syntax looks like on sites across the web?
 Who am I kidding?
 I know you do.

-This is a list of known sites that are using the BEM syntax within the site's markup--both SUIT and classic.
+This is a list of known sites that are using the BEM syntax within the site's markup.
 It's also home to good examples of BEM(good naming, correct syntax) and not-so-good examples(bad naming, inconsistent syntax).
 But that's not really the point, this list is simply a reference to see how other developers are building components and websites with BEM.
 Each example will have the BEM syntax style next to it.